bblais/A-Measure-Of-Faith/chapters/Chapter 07 - Faith.md

 Notice how this keeps shifting?
 At first, it is about belief, and then it is about significance (which one could argue is a kind of utility).
 Every time he gets pushed on the specific consequences of his statement, he retreats, redefines, and redirects the conversation.

 McGrath doesn't seem to realize that any explanation, even of things currently, entails assumptions that can be tested - perhaps with observations about the past.
-He can't simply say that religion is "not about where things came from," when they explicitly make statements of origins — statements which have been universally discredited.
-The atonement, for example, *does* depend critically on the existence of Jesus, the existence the ``Fall'', and a creator of the universe — for none of which did McGrath provide evidence.
+He can't simply say that religion is "not about where things came from," when they explicitly make statements of origins -- statements which have been universally discredited.
+The atonement, for example, *does* depend critically on the existence of Jesus, the existence the ''Fall'', and a creator of the universe -- for none of which did McGrath provide evidence.
 If Jesus didn't exist as a real person (or even if he was just an ordinary guy) then it doesn't matter that his followers simply *believed* that Jesus was God incarnate when determining ones belief in the doctrine of salvation.
 The demonstration of the historicity of the events claimed is *necessary* for the doctrinal belief.
 If you don't have strong evidence of the former, then you are not rational to believe strongly in the latter - you'd be claiming to know things you could not know.

 As a scientist, one takes an idea, and pushes the idea to it furthest consequences to see where it breaks, or to see what it depends on.
-McGrath seems to change the topic whenever this is done - he does not seem to want to face the very real, specific consequences of his stated beliefs and refuses to see the connections between the things that may be confirmable (apparent design in the biology and the universe itself, historicity of people and events, alleged miracle claims, etc…) and the things that make him feel good, but are unmeasurable (existence of heaven, the atonement of sins, etc…).
+McGrath seems to change the topic whenever this is done - he does not seem to want to face the very real, specific consequences of his stated beliefs and refuses to see the connections between the things that may be confirmable (apparent design in the biology and the universe itself, historicity of people and events, alleged miracle claims, etc...) and the things that make him feel good, but are unmeasurable (existence of heaven, the atonement of sins, etc...).

 ## Pascal's wager